-If you are planning to sit for an HR position in a manufacturing sector, then the role of HR is much dynamic than an HR of an IT sector.
+If you are planning to sit for an HR position in a manufacturing sector, then the role of HR is much more dynamic than an HR in an IT sector.
 Why?
-Because the key variables of each industry are different than the other!
+Because the key variables of each industry are different from the other!

 In the case of the manufacturing sector, the work of an HR is to manage the less-skilled and less-educated workforce most of the time to ensure higher productivity.
-Whereas in the IT sector, the majority of the workforce is already educated and skilled enough, thus the responsibility of an HR is limited to operations and to ensure a proper flow of activities.
+In the IT sector, most of the workforce is already educated and skilled enough.
+Thus the responsibility of an HR is limited to operations and ensuring a proper flow of activities.

-If you would like to go in IT, your approach should be to understand how information flows, communication channelizes and how to make the employees work under pressure.
+If you want to go into IT, your approach should understand how information flows, types of communication, and how to make the employees work under pressure.

-Simply the interviewers are protectors of the companies’ interest and the faces who represent the company.
+The interviewers are the protectors of the companies’ interests and the faces representing the company.
 Their job is to help the company find better candidates who can join in and give them an edge over others.
 If not, they will look for better alternatives.

-What most candidates forget is that campus interview questions are their stage to advertise their talents, skills, and works they have previously done.
-Being meek in the campus interview questions for freshers is a not a sign of humility.
-Because interviewing is not a win-lose agreement.
-It’s a win-win situation where a candidate has to prove his/her worth to be a winner.
+What most candidates forget is that campus interview questions are the stage to advertise their talents, skills, and work they have previously done.
+Being meek in the campus interview questions for freshers is not a sign of humility.
+Because interviewing is not a win-lose agreement, it’s a win-win situation where a candidate has to prove their worth to be a winner.

 Thus, start making a propaganda list if you have not done yet.

-First of all, it’s not the resume.
+First of all, it’s not a resume.
 Go beyond that.
 Arrange all the projects that you have done in a similar industry.
-Projects include all your presentations, analysis, written work, articles you have written (even unpublished) and the official comments made by your professors.
+Projects include all your quality presentations, analysis, written work, articles you have written (even unpublished), and the official comments made by your professors.

 The interviewers love to think practically.
-When one thinks on practical aspects of a thing, it’s always wise to give them evidence.
-Either you can give them evidence that you are capable and worthy of the job by showing them your propaganda list or you can back off and turn off your laurels.
+When one thinks about the practical aspects of a thing, it’s always wise to give evidence.
+Either you can provide them with proof that you are capable and worthy of the job by showing them your propaganda list, or you can back off and turn off your laurels.

 Even if you are the worst student of your batch (according to you, though you’re not, it’s just an assumption), you can still attempt to present evidence in print forms.

+Buyers, who buy, love to buy when they touch the product.
 It’s the first principle of selling.
-Buyers, who buy, love to buy when they touch the product.
-To sell yourself before the interviewers, you need to help them touch the printouts of your propaganda list.
-Their jaws will definitely drop by looking at and touching your accomplishments.
+To sell yourself, you need to help them connect the printouts of your propaganda list.
+Their jaws will drop by looking at and bordering your accomplishments.

 It’s easy to be a scholar in this age of the internet.
 It’s a two-step formula you need to follow.

 Go to Google.
 Do some research!
-Take out each subject of your specialization and spend a day or two summarizing a 2-5 pages summary of the subject.
-If you are still unclear about any portion of the subject, go directly to your professor and also confirm which questions to ask at campus interview questions.
-It’s never too late to know better.
-But if you realize it after the campus famous interviews, then it’s late enough.
-Better you get started at least 2-3 months prior to the interview/s.
+Take out each subject of your specialization and spend a day or two summarizing a 2-5 page summary.
+If you still need clarification about any portion of the issue, go directly to your professor and confirm which questions to ask at the campus interview questions.
+It’s always possible to know better.
+But if you realize it after the campus’s famous interviews, then it’s late enough.
+Better that you get started at least 2-3 months before the interview/s.

 You can add some flavor to the research of your targeted industry.
 Go to Google.
 Find out some local companies in the same industry.
-Call the HR and ask whether you can visit them as a student for some of your project work.
+Call HR and ask whether you can visit them as a student for some of your project work.
 If they say no, go directly and talk in the reception.
 They may allow you to get in and have some information.
 Often a letter from your college will help you get in and capture valuable data from the company.
 Once you have the data, sort it out in a presentation.
-Add a pie-chart or a histogram.
+Add a pie chart or a histogram.
 Talk about the company.
-Then to add some of your own inputs.
-Make it a .pdf and take a print out.
-Now, you can also show your research to the interviewers who are sitting there for evidence.
+Then add some of your inputs.
+Make it a .pdf and take a printout.
+You can also show your research to the interviewers sitting there for evidence.

-Most probably you would know which company is coming on your campus beforehand.
-Go to the website of the company and see the list of authority figures who would decide your fate in the interview.
+You would probably know which company is coming to your campus beforehand.
+Go to the company’s website and see the list of authority figures who would decide your fate in the interview.
 Then find out in Linked-In about them.
-Few information would be enough – what they care about most, what they despise, what are their birthdates and what they are expert in.
-Once you know about them, read a little about all of it.
-Once you know enough about them go to the company and look for their mission, vision, values and what they look to do in near future.
-This information will help you think like a businessman/businesswoman and give you a better perspective about how to present the evidence of your worthiness before them.
+The following information would be enough – what they care about most, what they despise, what their birthdates are, and what they are experts in.
+Once you know about them, read a little about all of them.
+Once you know enough about them, go to the company and look for their mission, vision, values, and what they are looking to do soon.
+This information will help you think like a businessman/businesswoman and give you a better perspective on presenting evidence of your worthiness before them.

-If you are sincere to crack the campus interview questions, start blogging.
+If you are sincere about cracking the campus interview questions, start blogging.

-You don’t need a domain and to launch a website.
-Simply go to Blogger or WordPress and create a blog and start to write about the industry/subject/area of your job.
+Go to Blogger or WordPress and create a blog and start to write about the industry/subject/area of your job.
+You don’t need a domain to launch a website.
 They don’t need to be magnificent articles.
 But they should be presentable.
-Take help of anyone who is keen to help to edit your articles.
-Publish at least one article per week and if you start at least 3 months prior to the interview you would be able to write at least 10 articles on the topic.
+Take the help of anyone keen to help to edit your articles.
+Publish at least one article per week, and if you start at least three months before the interview, you can write at least ten articles on the topic.

 Share these articles with your friends via all social networking sites.